Kalistooo/ConsoleCRUDApplication/README.md

 # ConsoleCRUDApplication
-Repository made for CRUD application with JDBC.
+Repository made for CRUD application working on JDBC with MySQL database.